 • Highly Integrated Electronics: Advanced aircraft, spacecraft, and defense systems depend on interconnected avionics, sensors, and control systems, making failure analysis complex.

-• Stringent Regulatory Requirements: Compliance with standards like DO-178, DO-254, and others is a laborious and costly process.
-Aerospace companies often struggle with maintaining compliance due to the complexity of certification and re-certification procedures, particularly with evolving technologies.
+• Stringent Regulatory Requirements: Compliance with standards like DO-178, DO-254, and others (ARP4754A, ARP4761, DO-330) is a laborious and costly process.
+Aerospace companies often struggle with maintaining compliance due to the complexity of certification and re-certification procedures, particularly with evolving technologies in co-ordination with FAA, EASA etc.

 • Innovation in Autonomous Flight: As autonomous flight systems become more prevalent in aerospace, ensuring the safety of these systems is more critical than ever.
 These systems must account for human-machine interaction, environmental variability, and unforeseen conditions, all while maintaining reliability and safety.